Alex Call Player Props: Nationals vs. Cubs

 Cubs Pitching Rankings

-- The 9.2 strikeouts per nine innings compiled by the Cubs pitching staff ranks 12th in MLB.
+- The Cubs pitching staff ranks 13th in the league with a collective nine strikeouts per nine innings.

-- The Cubs have a 3.41 team ERA that ranks fourth among all MLB pitching staffs.
+- The Cubs' 3.44 team ERA ranks fifth across all league pitching staffs.

-- Cubs pitchers combine to give up the fifth-fewest home runs in baseball (24 total, 0.9 per game).
+- Cubs pitchers combine to give up the fourth-fewest home runs in baseball (24 total, 0.8 per game).

-- Wesneski (2-1 with a 4.03 ERA and 15 strikeouts in 22 1/3 innings pitched) makes the start for the Cubs, his sixth of the season.

-- In his last appearance on Thursday, the righty threw five innings against the San Diego Padres, allowing one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.